 With having so many of my loved ones calling me fat indirectly and directly and with gyms easing on restrictions, today I have a post for those who may be getting back into their gym regime.
 This post is a few things I do when I workout consistently and especially when I get back into my gym regime.
-Whatever your gym goal may be, this post can sure help.
+Whatever your gym goal maybe, this post can surely help.
 Before I get onto the post, I have linked the other posts in this series just in case you missed any:

 - Getting Fit | A Few Things to Consider

 - Getting Fit | My Top 5 Instagram Fitness Bloggers

 - Getting Fit | How to Fight Cravings